linavarro/RGVFlood/docs/implementation/surveydatamodel/introduction/index.rst

   -	Levees
   -	Coastal Structures

-Survey data files should be stored in a comma delimited text file, spreadsheet, or database format and include all hydraulic feature data and benchmarks surveyed for that stream.

 The file should be developed in a format that includes data that correspond to the fields in the Geospatial Data Model section.